 Organizations are understandably nervous that some of the security data may be personally identifiable information so they could fall foul of strict rules in GDPR limiting how long personal data can be stored.

-However, the legislation makes provision for cybersecurity.
+However, GDPR legislation makes provision for cybersecurity.
 Data can be kept for “no longer than you need it,” according to the UK’s Information Commissioner, so if it is needed for security analysis, it can be discarded once that analysis has taken place.

 And a clause in GDPR’s Article 5 says data may be kept for research or statistical purposes.
 The key point is data may be legally stored for months for analysis by AI algorithms if it is for the purposes of cybersecurity.